- slide 1 of 9

 Komodo Dragon Study and Letter Recognition Activity

-Studying Komodo dragons are the perfect way to add a little science into your royalty theme.
+Studying Komodo dragons is the perfect way to add a little science into your royalty theme.
 Kids will be shocked to learn that this strange-looking creature is actually an oversized lizard.
 They are the largest reptiles on Earth and in danger of becoming extinct.
 Before beginning tell children that legend has it that dragons lived in the moats surrounding the castle.
 Show photos of legendary dragons and the Komodo Dragon and bring a lizard into the classroom for observation.
 After the lesson engage children in the dragon activity below.

 - Several legendary dragon cut-outs